Performing rights: "Perform the copyrighted work"

 The primary provisions governing the performing rights of the copyright owner are given under subsections 4 and 6 of § 106 of the U.S. Copyright Act.
 S.106 lists the exclusive rights held by the owner of copyright and subsections 4, 6 lists out the specific protected works that the owner can publicly perform.
 Subsection 6 was added in 1996 in order to allow owners of sound recordings the exclusive right to perform their work publicly.
 Before 1996, the owners of copyright in sound recordings did not enjoy any rights of public performance but after the amendment a limited right of public performance by means of a digital audio transmission was granted to sound recordings.

 §101 of the Act explains that a work is performed when the work is recited, rendered, played, danced, or acted, either directly or by means of any device or process.
 The definition gets broader in the case of a motion picture or other audiovisual work where a work is performed when its images are shown in any sequence or when the sounds accompanying the work are audible.
 Due to the very broad definition of "perform" virtually every rendition of the copyrighted work would constitute a performance.
 In addition to the capricious definition, performances of musical compositions and the underlying sound recordings must be noted separately.
-Each time a rendition of a musical work is performed, the sound recording embodying that rendition is also performed, except of course when the musical work was first recorded.
-The reason to differentiate between the musical performance and the sound recording is that the copyrights may well be held by different parties and thus be governed by different rules.
+Each time a rendition of a musical work is performed, the sound recording that embodies that rendition is also performed-except, of course, when the musical work is being recorded for the first time.
+The distinction between the musical performance and the sound recording is important because the copyrights may be held by different parties and therefore governed by different rules.

 To restrict this very wide right, only copyright owners have the right to perform their work publicly, but private performances are exempt from infringement.
 Though not providing a specific definition of "public" §101 of the Act defines public performance in two ways: